 However, a cheap one won’t do.
 Low-quality feeders may allow moisture to leak into the fish food.
 As you might already know, wet food will be more likely to be clumpy.

 In both cases, it’s too bad for the poor fish.
 So, it’s best to buy a high-end automatic feeder that won’t let you down.
-Also, we recommend testing the feeder to make sure it works properly before you hit the road.
+Also, we recommend testing the feeder to ensure it works properly before hitting the road.

 Automatic feeders are powered by either batteries or electricity.
 You need to make sure that the battery capacity of your feeder matches the length of your trip.
 If it’s electrical, you need to buy a good-quality feeder to avoid any short circuits.

 - You can be assured that your fish is fed regularly without worries.